Zia Cooke

-Zia Cooke (born January 9, 2001) is an American college basketball player for the South Carolina Gamecocks of the Southeastern Conference (SEC).
+Zia Cooke (born January 9, 2001) is an American professional basketball player who is currently a free agent.
+She played college basketball for South Carolina Gamecocks of the Southeastern Conference (SEC).
 At Rogers High School in Toledo, Ohio, she was rated a five-star recruit by ESPN and earned McDonald's All-American honors.
-A two-time All-SEC selection in college, Cooke helped South Carolina reach the Final Four of the 2021 NCAA tournament.
+A two-time All-SEC selection in college, Cooke helped South Carolina reach the Final Four of the NCAA tournaments in 2021, 2022, and 2023.
+She was selected tenth overall by the Los Angeles Sparks in the 2023 WNBA draft.

-Early life and high school career
+Early life

 Cooke grew up playing for a boys youth football team in defiance of her mother, Michelle, who wanted her to join a cheerleading team instead.
 In seventh grade, she shifted her focus to basketball.
 Cooke played basketball for Rogers High School in her hometown of Toledo, Ohio.
 She averaged 21.7 points, 4.6 rebounds, five assists and 3.1 steals per game as a junior.
 She led her team to the Division II state title, recording 33 points and 14 rebounds in the title game, and was named The Blade Player of the Year.
 In her senior season, her highlight video drew national attention.
 As a senior, Cooke averaged 21.7 points, 7.2 rebounds and 4.1 assists per game, winning a second straight state title.
 She earned Division II Player of the Year honors and repeated as The Blade Player of the Year.
 Cooke was selected to play in the McDonald's All-American Game.
 In high school, she also played softball and soccer, and ran track and cross country.

-Recruiting

 Cooke was rated a five-star recruit and among the top players in the 2019 class by ESPN.
 On November 5, 2018, she committed to playing college basketball for South Carolina over offers from more than 60 college programs, including Ohio State, Texas, Louisville, Tennessee and Mississippi State.